 Transform Your Career

-The College of Engineering offers bridge to engineering MS degree programs that provide pathways for Master of Science (MS) degree programs in engineering specifically designed for students with bachelor’s degrees in non-STEM fields: fields that are not in the areas of science, technology, engineering, and math.
-With our bridge to engineering master’s program pathways, students can build upon their undergraduate degree and transition their career into the high-demand technology sector with an engineering master’s degree.
+The College of Engineering offers MS degree programs specifically designed for students with bachelor’s degrees in non-STEM or non-technical fields.
+The core curriculum provides the foundational knowledge for students to advance in the program.
+Students can build upon their undergraduate degree and transition their career into the high-demand technology sector with an engineering master’s degree.

 Energy Systems Academic Link

 A version of the MS in Energy Systems program is available for students with first-year calculus, physics and chemistry in their undergrad studies, but no prior exposure to thermo-sciences.
 Named Energy Systems Academic Link (AL), students take two core courses that cover topics across thermal sciences and math along with the general energy systems curriculum, giving them the foundational skills necessary to gain the skills needed to create and implement energy solutions.
 They confer an MS in Energy Systems degree.